lmriccardo/few-shot-graph-classification/README.md

 $> python main.py
 ```

-For further options for better configuring the execution of the project use the `-h, --help` flag.
-It will gives the following output, where you can see which options can be modified and for what.
+For further options to better configuring the execution of the project, please use the `-h, --help` flag.
+It will gives you the following output, where you can see which options can be modified and for what.

 ```bash
 usage: main.py [-h] [-p PATH] [-n NAME] [-d DEVICE] [-l LOG_PATH] [-f] [-s SAVE_PATH] [-m MODEL] [--not-as-maml] [--gmixup] [--flag] [--mevolve]